My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 Badge showing GoDaddy as fastest builder to setup in our 2025 research

 I’ve updated this page to reflect recent changes to GoDaddy, such as its increased renewal price.
-I’ve also highlighted improvements to its editor and GoDaddy Airo, and provided comparisons to its closest competitors so you have the most up to date information to make your purchasing decisions.
+I’ve also highlighted improvements to its editor and GoDaddy Airo, and provided comparisons to its closest competitors, so you have the most up-to-date information to make your purchasing decisions.

 What are the Pros and Cons of GoDaddy?